intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 background to this approach is given in {{Section 3.3 of ?VIABILITY=RFC9170}}.
 This section provides concrete suggestions for its usage.

+## Don't Handle Grease Values as a Special Case

 It is assumed that endpoints should implement robust and broad extension handling.
 A receiver or a parser implementation should not treat grease values as individually special.
 Instead of identifying each grease value explicitly, it is better to have a "catch all" mechanism that can handle receipt of unknown extensions, whether grease values or not, gracefully or without error.

+## Use Unpredictable Grease Values

 It is recommended that senders pick an unpredictable grease value to include in relevant protocol elements.
 This ensures that receiver greasing requirements are